 Absolutely!
 Making sure your name and address are correct is critical in credit repair and prevents getting someone else's information on your report.
-Getting someone else's information on your report is called credit report merging and happens more than the credit reporting agencies like to admit - it's happened to me.
+Getting someone else's information on your report is called credit report merging and happens more than the credit reporting agencies like to admit.
 The reason for this mix up?
-A credit bureaus matched can match wrong information on your report (like a misspelled name or address) with someone else's and their items suddenly appear on your credit bureau file.
+A credit bureau can match wrong information on your report (like a misspelled name or address) with someone else's and their items suddenly appear on your credit bureau file.

-The other reason you should clean up your personal information as it can gain you an advantage in credit repair.
-For example, sometimes a disputed account will have an address (like your old address) that does not appear on your report any longer.
+The other reason you should clean up your personal information is it can give you an advantage in credit repair.
+For example, sometimes a disputed account will have an address (like your old address) that no longer appears on your report.
 This can be reason enough for the bureau to delete the disputed account.

 Some Helpful Tips:

 - You should make sure only your current address is shown on your report.
-I had someone else's information appear on my report because their current address matched my former address.
+You could have someone else's information appear on your report because their current address matches your former address.

 - Only your full legal name should be on your report.
 This is especially important if your name is a common one.